OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ##### Weak AES Configuration

+Advanced Encryption Standard (AES) is de-facto standard for symmetric encryption in mobile apps.
+It is an iterative block cipher that is based on a series of linked mathematical operations.
+AES performs a variable number of rounds on the input, each of which involve substitution and permutation of the bytes in the input block.
+Each round uses a 128-bit round key which is derived from the original AES key.

+As of this writing, no efficient cryptanalytic attacks against AES have been discovered.
+However, implementation details and configurable parameters such as mode leave some margin for

 ###### Weak Block Cipher Mode

 Block-based encryption is performed upon discrete input blocks, e.g., 128 bit blocks when using AES.
 If the plain-text is larger than the block-size, it is internally split up into blocks of the given input size and encryption is performed upon each block.
 The so called block mode defines, if the result of one encrypted block has any impact upon subsequently encrypted blocks.